Menu Close

 Technical Team Problem Solving

 The contestants will be required to use the engineering design method to draw, construct, and test their boat.
 Students should have background knowledge of the engineering design process.
-Contestants should also be prepared to think fast and know the basics of boat design.
+Contestants should also be prepared to think on their feet and understand the basics of boat design.

 Additional Information: limit 1 team per school